- What is Consumer Behavior?

 - Social Platforms and Remote Work

-Following the implementation of social distancing measures, multiple social media websites reported a significant increase in usage.
+After implementing social distancing measures, multiple social media websites reported a significant increase in usage.
 Because many people are unable to connect with their friends and family in person, social media has become the primary mode of communication for the time being to maintain these valuable connections.

 Online meetings from the comfort of one’s own home, as well as social interaction via video, have quickly become the new norm.
 This is reflected in the massive growth of platforms like Zoom, whose downloads reached 2.13 million per day on March 23, 2020.